GRAMMY Nominated & Dove Award winning Engineer, Mixer, & Producer.

 My work has earned me a Grammy Nomination, a Dove Award, and multiple high Billboard and iTunes chart rankings.
 I’ve recorded and mixed all types of artists and bands.
 From multi-award winning acts, to first time, independent, singer songwriters.
 I offer a very competitive rate for a professional, radio ready product.
-I’m extremely flexible and always have the ultimate goal of doing whatever it takes to make my client happy in the end.
+I’m extremely flexible and always have the ultimate goal of doing whatever it takes to make my client happy.

 5 ReviewsEndorse Alex Maglione

 Best money we’ve spent on a mix, Alex has has a great work ethic.
 I have no doubt he’ll be charging triple to mix a song in the future so get it while you can!

 Excelent Engineer, with strong knowledge about analog sound and purest recording signal treatment.